TheZedxD/HyprRice/README.md

 HyprRice is a matrix-inspired configuration for the [Hyprland](https://github.com/hyprwm/Hyprland) Wayland compositor.
 It aims for a clean and minimal look with sharp edges and bright green accents.

+For forward-looking improvements and advanced setup techniques, see the [Enhancement Guide](docs/ENHANCEMENT_GUIDE.md).

 ## Features

 - Neon green "Matrix" theme with solid active/inactive borders